 The following case study describes detection and quantification of intact human IgG on Gyrolab™ immunoassay platforms.
 In this immunoassay format, a biotinylated reagent was introduced into a microstructure in the CD to saturate a capture column packed with porous beads coupled with streptavidin.
 The samples containing intact human IgG were then introduced into the microstructures where intact IgG is captured in the capture column.
 Finally, a detecting reagent labeled with a suitable fluorophore is added.
 The integrated signal in the capture column represents the total response from the sample.
 The positive control samples were loaded at 7 different concentrations in duplicate and the data was evaluated in Gyrolab Evaluator version 3.3.
 The results of the experimental runs are presented below

-The results indicated that all the 7 different concentrations of positive controls exhibited a high percentage recovery in the matrix with very low %CV for standard points (<8%).
-The background values were found negligible.
-The experiment demonstrated that the observed concentration is similar to the expected concentration indicating the assay format is precise and accurate.
+The results indicated that all the 7 different concentrations of positive controls exhibited a high percentage recovery in the matrix with very low %CV for standard points (<8>

 The development of recombinant technology has helped in large scale production of protein biotherapeutics useful for many indications and in diseased conditions.
 These protein biotherapeutics may elicit unwanted immunogenicity and may pose significant clinical, scientific, and manufacturing challenges.
 The observation of immunogenicity is thus a major concern for industry, regulatory agencies and for the efficacy of the drug product.
 Besides increasing the quality of drug development processes, it is also important to develop and validate bioanalytical methods to detect very low levels ADA responses in presence of high quantity of circulating drug concentration.
 Accutest Biologics has made available multiple immunogenicity testing assay formats for assessment of ADA responses in preclinical and clinical study samples for submission to the regulatory agencies.
 Besides the commonly used assay format like ELISA and MSD, Accutest is also equipped with GYRO Lab.
 The data from GYROS immuno assay format demonstrated that the assay is sensitive, precise and accurate for detecting the very low levels of ADA response in matrix.